geo-c/MuensterUnemployment/README.md

-# An interactive map to explore unemployment data from Münster
+# A map to explore unemployment data from Münster

 License (source code only): Apache License